spottybones/fullstack-tournament/README.md

 The following files are included with this library:

-* `tournament.py` - this file contains functions that are called to register players in a tournament, record the results of matches played, and return player standings.
+* `tournament.py` - this file contains functions used to register players in a tournament, record results of matches played, and report player standings.

-* `tournament_test.py` - a script that runs a series of tests to confirm that basically functionality is implemented by the tournament.py functions.
+* `tournament_test.py` - a script that runs a series of tests to confirm that basic functionality is correctly implemented by the `tournament.py` library.

-* `tournament.sql` - a SQL data definition language script that will initialize tables and views used to persist tournament data.
+* `tournament.sql` - a SQL data definition language script that will initialize tables and views used by the library to persist tournament data.

 ## Installation ##